 - Misconduct during assemblies or Chapel.

 - Violation of classroom testing rules.

 - Insubordination (Minor- as defined by teacher and administration).

-- Expulsion from class.

-- Using a cell phone or smartwatch outside of checking the time, air pods, or any other technology not allowed or approved from the administration during the school day (8 a.m.
-4 p.m.).
+- Using a cell phone or smartwatch-outside of checking the time-air pods, or any other technology not allowed or approved from the administration during the school day (7 a.m.
+5:30 p.m.).
 Devices will be confiscated and kept in the Principal's office until a parent or guardian is able to retrieve them.

 - Public displays of affection.

 - Off-task use of computers during class.

+- Use of foul, vulgar, racist, demeaning or inappropriate language, words or comments.